 Pacific Beach is a popular nightlife neighborhood located just south of La Jolla.
 With a variety of bars, eateries, boutiques, bike shops, and yoga studios it tends to draw in a younger crowd.
-Known for its big party scene, most offenses in Pacific Beach involve driving under the influence.
+Known for its big party scene, most offenses in Pacific Beach and Ocean Beach involve driving under the influence.
 At Monder Law Group, we have established a strong DUI defense reputation in the Pacific Beach legal community.
-If you are found driving under the influence in Pacific Beach and are arrested it is important for you to know that you will be booked downtown in San Diego County Central Jail.
+If you are found driving under the influence in Pacific Beach and are arrested it is important for you to know that you will be booked Downtown in San Diego County Central Jail.
 San Diego County Central Jail is located at 1173 Front Street San Diego, CA 92101.
 The hours of operation for Central Jail are Monday thru Friday 8AM to 5PM.
 Monder Law Group is located only five minutes away from Central Jail and our criminal defense team of legal experts can provide legal visits any day of the week between the hours of 7AM to 9PM.
 Contact Pacific Beach Criminal Defense Attorney Vik Monder at (619)405-0063 for an immediate criminal defense in your DUI case!

 You Should Always Decline a Field Sobriety Test